aruhier/pyqos/docs/configuration.rst

             "speed": 100000,  # Download speed, for trafic from the Internet },

-        "GROUP_EXEMPLE": {  # example of a group of interfaces
+        "GROUP_EXAMPLE": {  # example of a group of interfaces
             "tap0": {
                 "name": "tap0",  # real interface name
                 "speed": 10000,  # Speed for trafic from the Internet